ppresto/docker-mypython/README.md

 pipenv --python python3.7 install flask python-dotenv psycopg2-binary Flask-SQLAlchemy pipenv shell
 ```
+## Training
+Refer to ./training directory for python 3.7 basics, classes, and scripts.

 # Setup the sample PostgreSQL DB
 You can use any PostgreSQL DB you have a route to or run on locally by following these steps.